 News

-WOAH to launch ZOOSURSY, a new disease surveillance project
+WOAH launches ZOOSURSY, a new disease surveillance project funded by the European Union

-The project, set to begin in early 2025, will build on the success of WOAH’s EBO-SURSY Project.
+The project which starts in October 2024, builds on the success of WOAH’s EBO-SURSY Project.

-After seven years of improving the surveillance capacities of countries for zoonotic diseases, the EBO-SURSY Project is coming to a close.
-The project’s lead, the World Organisation for Animal Health (WOAH), has confirmed that a sequel project called ZOOSURSY* will begin in 2025.
+After seven years of improving the surveillance capacities of countries for zoonotic diseases, the EBO-SURSY Project was closed in July.
+The project’s lead, the World Organisation for Animal Health (WOAH), has confirmed that the sequel project called ZOOSURSY* began mid-October 2024.

 ZOOSURSY is funded by the European Union, under a partnership between the Team Europe Initiative and the African Union.
 This partnership is focused on developing sustainable health security in Africa using a One Health approach.
 The project is based on the objectives of the EU Global Health Strategy adopted in November 2022, reasserting the EU’s commitment to tackle key global health challenges, notably pandemic prevention, preparedness and response.